Tigray Region: 1st to 10th century AD

-The Kingdom of Aksum was a trading empire rooted in northern Ethiopia.
+The Kingdom of Aksum was a trading empire rooted in Tigray.
 It existed from approximately 100–940 AD, growing from the proto-Aksumite Iron Age period c.
 4th century BC to achieve prominence by the 1st century AD.

 According to the Book of Axum, Axum's first capital, Mazaber, was built by Itiyopis, son of Cush.
 The capital was later moved to Aksum in northern Ethiopia.

 The Empire of Aksum, at its height, at times extended across most of present-day Eritrea, Ethiopia, Djibouti, Sudan, Yemen and Saudi Arabia.
 The capital city of the empire was Axum, now in northern Ethiopia.
 Today a smaller community, the city of Axum was once a bustling metropolis and a cultural and economic hub.
 Two hills and two streams lie on the east and west expanses of the city; perhaps providing the initial impetus for settling this area.
 Along the hills and plain outside the city, the Aksumites had cemeteries with elaborate grave stones, which are called stelae, or obelisks.
 Other important cities included Yeha, Hawulti-Melazo, Matara, Adulis, and Qohaito, the last three of which are now in Eritrea.
 By the reign of Endybis in the late 3rd century, Aksum had begun minting its own currency and was named by Mani as one of the four great powers of his time, along with China and the Sassanid and Roman empires.
 It converted to Christianity in 325 or 328 under King Ezana and was the first state to use the image of the cross on its coins.

+Located in Negash, Tigray, the 7th century Al-Nejashi Mosque is considered the oldest in Africa and serves as a symbol of early Islam's asylum in the Aksumite Kingdom.
+Despite sustaining damage during the 2020 Tigray War, the heritage site, which holds the tombs of the Prophet Muhammed's companions, has undergone restoration efforts.

 Handtke's map is 39 cm wide and 66 cm tall, and is printed on paper that has been bonded to fabric.
-The scale is approximately 1:5,600,000; relief is shown by short lines representing slope aspect and a general sense of steepness (hachures).The work was created in one of the few stronger cartographic publishing houses in 19thcentury Germany, managed by Carl Flemming (1806–1878).
+The scale is approximately 1:5,600,000; relief is shown by short lines representing slope aspect and a general sense of steepness (hachures).The work was created in one of the few stronger cartographic publishing houses in 19th century Germany, managed by Carl Flemming (1806–1878).
 Flemming was aided by cartographer Friedrich Handtke (1815–1879), who worked on nearly every map assignment for the firm.